 Trends / Outlook for Cloud Data Warehouses

-- Real-Time Data Ingestion and Streaming (CDC) – Create and manage data as live streams to enable and support modern cloud-based analytics and microservices.
-Extend enterprise data into live streams to enable modern analytics and microservices with a simple, real-time and universal solution.
+- Real-Time Data Ingestion and Streaming (CDC) – A CDC creates and manages data as live streams.
+This technology enables and supports modern, cloud-based analytics and microservices.
+It extends enterprise data into live streams, enabling modern analytics and microservices with a simple, real-time, and universal solution.

-- Data Governance – Implementing effective, centrally managed data governance, including data usage policies, procedures, risk assessment, compliance and tools for managing secure access and usage such as semantic layer, metric stores, feature stores and data catalogs.
+- Data Governance – Effective, centrally managed data governance manages secure access and usage.
+It often includes data usage policies, procedures, risk assessment, compliance, and tools for managing access.
+Governance efforts monitor usage across the semantic layer, metric stores, feature stores, data catalogs, etc.

-- Automation – Increase emphasis is being placed by vendors on ease of use and automation to increase speed-to-insights.
-This includes offering “drag and drop” interfaces to execute data-related preparation activities and insights creation / queries without having to write code, including reusing activities and processes, both for repeating use as well as sharing.
+- Automation – Vendors are placing increased emphasis on ease of use and automation to increase speed-to-insights.
+These new technologies include “drag and drop” interfaces for data-related preparation activities and no-code/low-code insights creation and queries.
+Many of today’s automation tools work well for repeated use and sharing.

-- Self-service – As data grows, availability of qualified data technologists and analytics are very limited.
-To address this gap and increase productivity without having to lean 100% on IT resources to make data and analysis available, Self-service is increasingly available for data profiling, mining, preparation, reporting and analysis.
-In addition tools like the Semantic Layer offered by AtScale, Inc are also focused on enabling business users/data analysts to model data for business intelligence and analytics uses.
+- Self-service – As data grows, the availability of qualified data technologists and analytics becomes limited.
+The industry needs to address this gap and increase productivity without relying on IT resources to make data and analysis available.
+To do so, self-service is increasingly available for data profiling, mining, preparation, reporting, and analysis.
+Tools like AtScale’s semantic layer also enable business users/data analysts to model data for BI and analytics uses.

-- Transferable – Increased effort is also underway to make data easier to consume, and this includes making data available for publishing easier, including using api’s and via objects that store elements of the insights.
+- Transferable – Several new technologies also make data easier to consume by making it available for earlier publication.
+They do so by using APIs and objects to store elements of the insights.

-AtScale is the leading provider of the Semantic Layer – to enable actionable insights and analytics to be delivered with increased speed, scale and cost effectiveness.
-Research confirms that companies that use a semantic layer improve their speed to insights by 4x – meaning that a typical project to launch a new data source with analysis and reporting capabilities taking 4 months can now be done in just one month using a semantic layer.
+AtScale is the leading provider of the universal semantic layer.
+Our platform delivers actionable insights and analytics with increased speed and scale.
+Research confirms companies that use a semantic layer improve their speed to insights by four times.
+So, a four-month project to launch a new data source with analysis and reporting capabilities can be done in just one.